 NCDD’s popular “Confab calls” are opportunities for members of the NCDD community to connect with each other, hear about exciting projects in our field, and explore our field’s most pressing challenges.
 Our confabs feature some of our community’s most exciting leaders, projects and topics.
 Check out the confab archives to access audio recordings and archives of the collaborative docs participants have worked on for all our past confabs!

 We’re busy planning our National Conference, but our Confab Call series will return!
-Join us in Washington DC in October for more conversations about our community.
+Join us in the DC area in October in the meantime.

 Archives for previous confab calls: